GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/README.md

-## Cloud SQL Socket Factory for JDBC drivers
+## Cloud SQL Connector for Java
 [![Build
 Status](https://travis-ci.org/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory.svg?branch=master)](https://travis-ci.org/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory)

-The Cloud SQL Socket Factory is a library for the MySQL/Postgres JDBC drivers that allows a user with the appropriate permissions to connect to a Cloud SQL database without having to deal with IP whitelisting or SSL certificates manually.
+The Cloud SQL Connector for Java is a library for the MySQL/Postgres JDBC and R2DBC drivers that allows a user with the appropriate permissions to connect to a Cloud SQL database without having to deal with IP whitelisting or SSL certificates manually.

-## Instructions

-### Examples
+## Examples

 For examples of this library being used in the context of an application, check out the sample applications located [here](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/master/cloud-sql).

-### Authentication
+## Authentication

 This library uses the [Application Default Credentials]( https://developers.google.com/identity/protocols/application-default-credentials) to authenticate